Plusnet Business service schedules

 Enhanced Care service level

 2.3 For the Enhanced Care service level Plusnet commits to a 1 "working hour" response for all technical support enquiries relating to Plusnet Business Broadband.
-Responses will be made via the Help Assistant tickets or telephone.
+Responses will be made via an online ticket or telephone.

 2.4 Plusnet commits to a 24 "working hours" resolution for any fault found to have originated with the Plusnet Business Broadband.